AusClimateService/npcp/reports/phase1/phase1_report.md

 was difficult to assess with the simple metrics employed in our analysis.
 For instance, bias in the cross-correlation between the monthly mean anomaly timeseries of precipitation and daily maximum temperature
-(a metric we ultimately decided not to include) showed little change with dynamical downscaling or bias correction of any kind.
+(a metric we ultimately decided not to include in the paper) showed little change with dynamical downscaling or bias correction of any kind.
 Having said that,
 when multiple variables are bias corrected for input into a hydrological model